Ed-Fi-Alliance-OSS/Project-Tanager/FAQ.md

         production :after a4, 2026-08, 3y
 ```

-As show in the table above:
+As shown in the table above:

-* Ed-Fi ODS/API Platform (“ODS/API”) version 5.4, coming out in summer 2024,
+* Ed-Fi ODS/API Platform ("ODS/API") version 5.4, coming out in summer 2024,
   will be supported for one more school year.
 The 5.x line of code was first
   released in 2020, for the 2021-2022 school year.
 It supported Data Standard 3
   (current: 3.3).